 Note: Applicants must meet the following requirement(s) to be considered minimally qualified for the job.

-An Associate’s degree or equivalent (60 semester or 90 quarter hours of study) from an accredited college or university; or possess a State of Florida Law Enforcement Academy certification, and
+An associate’s degree or equivalent (60 semester or 90 quarter hours of study) from an accredited college or university; and

-Be 21 years of age or older (at the time of employment); and
+Be 21 years of age or older; and

 Cannot have tattoos that are visible to the public while wearing the standard uniform of the day or Class A uniform (long sleeve); and

 Be six (6) months tobacco free at the time of application; and

 Must live in Hillsborough, Pasco, Pinellas, Polk, or Manatee County at the time of appointment.

 Note on the BAT (also known as FBAT or CJBAT): Applicants for this recruitment will be responsible to identify a certified BAT testing facility, enroll, and receive a passing score.
 Law Enforcement Deputy Trainee applicants will be required to provide proof of having passed the Law Enforcement BAT exam within the last four years in order to continue in the Sheriff’s Office (HCSO) selection process.
 The cost of the BAT test(s) will be incurred by the applicant.

 More information on the BAT can be located at: